Christy is an avid freelance writer and blogger. She writes extensively about social media, business, marketing, health, and women.

 How Can Someone Leave Super Rude Comments on the Internet?

 When you are regularly on social media networks, you interact with many people online.
-While the majority of people are supportive, others may leave rude comments on the networks.
-These negative people are likely a minority, however being prepared for how to respond to rude comments is a good idea.
-You will be more confident on the social media networks and take the comment less personally when you are prepared for the possibility.
+While the majority of people are supportive, others may leave rude comments.
+These negative people are likely a minority; however, being prepared to respond to rude comments is a good idea.
+You will be more confident on social media and take the comment less personally when you are prepared for the possibility.

-The rude comments may be in relation to a link you posted to a photo, an article or other media type.
-The comments may also be a personal attack to your profile photo or description.
-There are several ways to effectively respond to rude remarks.
+The rude comments may be concerning a link you posted to a photo, article, or another type of media.
+The comments may also be a personal attack on your profile photo or description.
+There are several ways to respond to rude remarks effectively.

 One option when you receive a rude comment on a social media network is to delete the comment if you have the authority on the particular network.
 On Facebook, for example, you can delete comments posted on your own wall.